 Inventory management’s goal is to increase profits and performance of the entire supply chain and order fulfillment process by articulately forecasting demand, reducing inventory carrying cost, managing quality, and increasing the value of the inventory.
 Moreover, they should ensure that the products inside are the ones that would generate profits.

 Online or offline retailers will never invest money in holding an inventory that doesn’t bring in revenues frequently.
+For making a profit in any business the retailers need moving inventory that gets sold quickly and frequently.
 And therefore, you need to analyze the movements and functioning of products through the supply chain and order fulfillment process.

-In this write-up, I will be discussing one such inventory analysis technique called the FSN technique that helps you identify the fast-moving, slow-moving, and non-moving products.
+In this write-up, I will be discussing one of the inventory classification techniques or aka inventory analysis technique called the FSN technique.
+FSN technique helps you to identify and do the analysis of the fast-moving, slow-moving, and non-moving inventory/products.
 So if you want to know how to do, FSN analysis read on-

 What is Fast – Moving, Slow – Moving and Non – Moving Inventory Management Technique

-Also known as the FSN analysis, Fast moving, the slow-moving and non-moving inventory method is about segregating products based on their consumption rate, quantity, and the rate at which the inventory is used.
+Also known as the FSN analysis, FSN meaning Fast-moving, the slow-moving and non-moving in inventory management.
+FSN is one of the inventory management techniques and it is about segregating products based on their consumption rate, quantity, and the rate at which the inventory is used.

 Fast-moving inventory, as the name suggests, comprises the stock that moves quickly and needs to be replenished very often.
 Generally, the stock that lies in this category has an inventory turnover ratio of more than 3 and constitutes around 10-15% of the total inventory.